Creek Week and Eco-Friendly Practices in Charlotte, NC

 The Charlotte Creek Week is an annual event of outdoor volunteer activities highlighting the importance of keeping Charlotte creeks clean.
 Creek week was just held from March 19-March 2 of this year and was a great success!

-Junk Doctors is proud to promote Charlotte creek week because the many running rivers and channels in the city serve countless benefits and purposes to life and public health.
+Junk Doctors is proud to promote Charlotte Creek Week because the many running rivers and channels in the city serve countless benefits and purposes to life and public health.
 As residents, we can enjoy the creeks through recreational activities like biking, hiking, fishing, and more.
 Unfortunately, however, people commonly dump their trash in Charlotte’s creeks, which hinders the wildlife in and around the waterways.
 Because of this, participants made differences in the following ways:

 • Removed over 19,000 pounds of trash from Charlotte’s waterways.